dmd-program/dmd-100-sp18/projects/narrative/develop_story_and_plot.md

 ## Post work to the Studio

+Use the exact indicated file format.
+You must obtain prior approval to deviate from these upload requirements.

 1. Follow the document instructions.
-2. Upload the plot document.
+2. Upload the plot document in `.doc` format.